Mtamred/Free-Grammarly-Premium-Suggestions/README.md

 # Free-Grammarly-Premium-Suggestions
 ## Description:

-Ever hated the fact that Grammarly only gives you 3 free premium suggestions?
+Ever hated the fact that Grammarly only gives you 3 free premium suggestions a day?
 Well, I have.
 In fact, the first word of this description has a yellow underline.
 This code is a simple bookmarklet that allows you to get the suggestion for free.

 ## How to use: